 Domestic Violence Materials, Brochures, and Resources: TWSH provides brochures, resources, and other materials to educate the community about the issues of domestic violence.
 These materials have been placed in waiting rooms of doctor offices, the walls of high school classrooms, the offices of clergy, the bathrooms of corporations, and resource tables at community organizations.

-To schedule a speaker, training or workshop, or to request materials contact the Community Relations and Volunteer Manager at (314) 772-4535, ext 102 or send an e-mail to email@example.com.
+To schedule a speaker, training or workshop, or to request materials contact the Public Relations Manager at (314) 772-4535, or send an e-mail to email@example.com.

 Community-Based Prevention through Community Networking: our staff actively participates in policy work, community education and the support and development of system’s consciousness of the needs of abuse women, men and children.
 These forums include but are not limited to: